 F&F | Has a specialization in cheap tennis gear for beginner players, which includes a comprehensive assortment of simple racquets and accessories. |

-The Japanese tennis gear market is expanding, influenced by a mix of established multinationals and new niche companies.
-Yonex Co., Ltd., Mizuno Corporation, and Head N.V. still dominate the market, providing an extensive range of products that cater to professional sportsmen and leisure players alike.
+The Japanese tennis gear market is expanding, driven by a combination of established multinational companies and emerging niche firms.
+Yonex Co., Ltd., Mizuno Corporation, and Head N.V. continue to dominate the market, offering an extensive range of products that cater to both professional sportsmen and leisure players.
 These firms have a reputation for ongoing innovation and close ties to professional players, which enables them to continue their dominance in the market.
-Yonex, especially, is a leading company in racquet technology and tennis wear and hence is a popular brand among Japanese players.
+Yonex, especially, is a leading company in racquet technology and tennis wear, and hence is a popular brand among Japanese players.

-Smaller brands like Solinco, Tecnifibre, and Tachikara have found niches by targeting particular product lines such as tennis strings, accessories, and low-cost equipment.
-These firms target particular niches, for instance, competitive amateur players and schools, and enhance diversification of the market.
-Tachikara, for instance, is known to manufacture high-quality, low-cost tennis balls, while Solinco is dedicated to offering high-end strings tailored towards the demands of experienced players.
+Smaller brands, such as Solinco, Tecnifibre, and Tachikara, have found niches by targeting specific product lines, including tennis strings, accessories, and low-cost equipment.
+These firms target particular niches, for instance, competitive amateur players and schools, and enhance the diversification of the market.
+Tachikara, for instance, is known for manufacturing high-quality, low-cost tennis balls, while Solinco is dedicated to offering high-end strings tailored to the demands of experienced players.

 In terms of product type, the industry is divided into racquets, balls, apparel, footwear, ball machines, tennis bags, and other accessories.